Transition Assistance Program Materials

 DoD TAP - https://dodtap.mil

 The Transition Assistance Program (TAP) provides information, tools, and training to ensure Service members and their spouses are prepared for the next step in civilian life whether pursuing additional education, finding a job in the public or private sector, or starting their own business.
-This redesigned TAP is the result of an interagency collaboration to offer separating Service members and their spouses better, more easily accessible resources and information to make their transitions more successful.
+This redesigned TAP is the result of an interagency collaboration to offer separating Service members and their spouse better, more easily accessible resources and information to make their transitions more successful.

 From this site, Service members and their spouses can: